aarongorka/aarongorka-com/content/blog/cms-project.md

 draft: true
 ---

-This post is a story of a project that involves implementing a CMS.
-It details the mundane problems I faced every day and the mostly-but-not-completely-appropriate solutions that my team and I implemented.
+This blog is a story of a CMS implementation project.
+It details some mundane problems I faced every day and the solutions that my team and I implemented, in way more detail than you asked for.
 In it, I make no attempt to avoid the boring and tedious parts of the project.
 Perhaps you can learn something from the very ordinary descriptions of the work I do, or perhaps you can relate to it.

 <!--more-->

 {{< load-photoswipe >}}
 {{< figure src="/media/cms.png" >}}

 To begin with, let me set the context for this project.
-I am taking the position of a Cloud Architect, tasked with providing advice on optimal cloud architecture for the implementation of a new Content Management System (CMS).
-Although this is my job title, in reality my interest is probably more focused at a lower level than "architecture" and I end up getting involved with the implementation details of this CMS - as well as some of the supporting systems.
+I am taking the position of a Cloud Architect, tasked with providing expert advice on optimal cloud architecture for the implementation of a new Content Management System (CMS).
+I end up getting heavily involved with the implementation details of this CMS - as well as some of the supporting systems.

 I have joined relatively late in to the project and a lot of decisions have already been made, decisions that would be rather difficult (read: impossible) to change.
-There is a transformation initiative within the organisation, to become "cloud-native" - pleasantries I'm sure you've all heard before.
+There is a transformation initiative within the organisation, to become "cloud-native".

 So it begins: what is needed to implement this project in a cloud-native fashion?